2026 budget snapshot

 Methodology: Costs reflect 2025-2026 market data for major Swiss cities.
 Individual expenses vary based on lifestyle, location, and family size.

-Disclosure: Offlist.ch and Expat-Savvy.ch are partner platforms.
+Disclosure: Offlist.ch and ThatDay.ch are partner platforms.
 ReloFinder’s editorial content remains independent.

 Last Updated: January 7, 2026

 Planning your Swiss budget?
-Optimize your biggest expenses: find housing through Offlist.ch and get expert Pillar 3a and insurance advice from Expat-Savvy.ch.
+Optimize your biggest expenses: find housing through Offlist.ch and get Swiss-focused insurance and Vorsorge advice from ThatDay.ch.
 The savings add up to thousands per year.